Funny Farm (film): Plot

-Andy Farmer is a New York City sports writer who moves with his wife, Elizabeth, to the seemingly charming town of Redbud, Vermont, so he can write a novel.
+Andy Farmer is a New York City sports writer who moves with his kindergarten teaching wife, Elizabeth, to the seemingly charming town of Redbud, Vermont, so he can write a novel.
 They do not get along well with the residents, and other quirks arise such as being given exorbitant funeral bills for Claude Musselman, a long-dead man buried on their land years before they acquired the house.

 Marital troubles soon arise from the quirkiness of Redbud as well as the fact that Elizabeth was critical of Andy's manuscript, while writing her own manuscripts for children's books.
 Andy's publisher Michael Sinclair comes to town to personally see the manuscript of the novel after letters informing him of his deadline go unanswered.
 To avoid having to return the advance that Sinclair gave him, Andy takes one of Elizabeth's manuscripts and passes it off as his own.
 After Elizabeth receives a call from Sinclair praising the work on "his children's book", she leaves Andy out of anger.

 They soon decide to divorce and sell their home.
 To expedite the sale, the Farmers offer the town's residents a $15,000 donation to Redbud and $50 cash each if they help make a good impression on their prospective home buyers.
-To that end, the citizens remake Redbud into a perfect Norman Rockwell-style town.
-Their charade dazzles Bud and Betsy Culbertson, a pair of prospective buyers, who make the Farmers an offer on the house; however, Andy declines to sell, realizing that he genuinely enjoys small-town living.
+To make good on the deal, the citizens remake Redbud into a perfect Norman Rockwell-style town.
+Their charade dazzles Bud and Betsy Culbertson, a pair of prospective buyers, who make the Farmers an offer on the house.
+However, Andy declines to sell after realizing that he genuinely enjoys small-town living.

 Andy and Elizabeth decide to stay together in Redbud, much to the chagrin of the locals, who are now angry that they lost their promised money.
 Though Mayor Barclay does not hold the Farmers liable for the $15,000, as the sale of their house did not occur, Andy decides to pay everyone in Redbud their $50, which helps improve his standing among the townspeople.
-The film ends with Andy taking a job as a sportswriter for the Redbud newspaper, and Elizabeth, now pregnant with their first child, having written multiple children's stories.
+The film ends with Andy taking a job as a sportswriter for the Redbud newspaper, and Elizabeth, pregnant with their first child, continued writing multiple children's stories.